Do you want to learn Spanish?

-Or planning a trip to a Spanish-speaking country?
+Or perhaps you're planning a trip to a Spanish-speaking country?

-In order to get started and have your first basic conversations in Spanish, you're going to need to learn some words!
+In order to get started and have your first basic conversations in Spanish, you're going to need to learn some vocabulary!

-Whether you are going to Mexico or Madrid chances are you'll find some of the locals can speak a bit of English.
+Whether you're going to Mexico or Medellín chances are you'll find some of the locals can speak a bit of English.
 But if you speak some Spanish, you'll be able to have much more enjoyable and authentic experiences when you travel.

-Having a few common Spanish phrases up your sleeve when you are travelling or starting out in the language allows you to experience local culture and hospitality in a completely different way.
+Having a few common Spanish phrases up your sleeve when you're starting out in the language allows you to experience local culture and hospitality in a completely different way.

-You never know, maybe learning these phrases will motivate you to learn to speak Spanish fluently!
+You never know, maybe learning these phrases will motivate you to learn Spanish to fluency!

 To make it as easy as possible for you to practice these phrases in your Spanish conversations, I've created a special PDF version of this article with all the phrases that you can print off or save on your phone to use read it anywhere, anytime, when you encounter Spanish speakers.

 Common Spanish Phrases Cheatsheet